icaven/glm/readme.md

 #### Improvements:
 - Added Visual C++ 2019 detection
 - Added Visual C++ 2017 15.8 and 15.9 detection
+- Added missing genType check for bitCount and bitfieldReverse #893

 #### Fixes:
 - Fixed for g++6 where -std=c++1z sets __cplusplus to 201500 instead of 201402 #921